 - Planting your climbing roses in full sun can prevent these conditions.

 - Make sure the soil is well-drained.

-- Make sure that the leaves can’t remain damp, because mildew thrives in humid conditions.
-Try to avoid watering in the early morning or in the evening.
+- Make sure that the leaves can’t remain damp because mildew thrives in humid conditions.
+Try to avoid watering in the early morning or the evening.

 Stem canker is caused by a fungus, which may get into the plant through a gap caused by injury, pruning, weather, or cutting flowers.

 The leaves will become discolored or die and drip off.
 If the fungus reaches the base of the plant, then it can kill the plant.

 Stem canker may occur on plants that have already been weakened by disease or injury, so try to avoid injuring climbing rose bushes during transplanting, pruning, or flower cutting.
 If you prune a plant that has stem canker, make sure that you cut to at least 3 inches under the infected part.